-Native to the United States, the Casabas are popular since the early 1800s.
-They are also deemed to be a close cousin of the Honeydews and the Cantaloupes.
+Native to the United States, the Casabas have been popular since the early 1800s.
+They are viewed as a close cousin of the Honeydews and the Cantaloupes.
 Usually served in fruit platters and salads, the flavor of these melons resembles that of a cucumber.
-The best part: you will find them both during summers and winters.
+The best part: you will find them both during summers and winters!

-Casabas have a fairly long shelf life and they transform into a yellowish hue upon ripening.
-These plants also have a fairly smooth skin and feature wrinkled, elongated furrows.
+Casabas have a fairly long shelf life, and transform into a yellowish hue upon ripening.
+They also have fairly smooth skin and feature wrinkled, elongated furrows.

-While they are relatively less popular than the more conventional forms of melons, you can grow Casabas at any time throughout the year, as per their origin country.
-You can even enhance the flavor of the fruit by adding a dash of lemon to it.
+While they are relatively less popular than the more conventional forms of melons, you can grow Casabas at any time throughout the year, similar to what happens in their country of origin.

 6. Galia Melon